-28 Sep Do people feel less stressed after Yoga Nidra?
+28 Sep Research summary: Do people feel less stressed after Yoga Nidra?

 After six weekly lessons in Yoga Nidra (a type of deep relaxation) plus optional home practice, 16 study participants with Multiple Sclerosis or Cancer reported lower stress levels.